 Jets end 5-game skid by beating Blues

 Jack Roslovic scored twice and added an assist as the Winnipeg Jets beat the visiting St. Louis Blues 5-2 Saturday night to snap their five-game losing streak.
 Connor Hellebuyck made 38 saves for the Jets, who won for just the second time in their last nine games.
-Andrew Copp.
-Blake Wheeler and Patrik Laine also scored for Winnipeg, and Sami Niku had two assists.
+Andrew Copp, Blake Wheeler and Patrik Laine also scored for Winnipeg, and Sami Niku and Mark Scheifele each had two assists.

-Brayden Schenn and Ryan O'Reilly scored and Jordan Binnington stopped 28 of 31 shots for the Blues, who are 1-6-1 in their last eight road games.
+Brayden Schenn and Ryan O'Reilly scored, and Jordan Binnington stopped 28 of 31 shots for the Blues, who are 1-6-1 in their last eight road games.
 The Jets capitalized on a break with 1:16 left in the first period to take 1-0 lead.
-Linesman Greg Devorski inadvertently blocked a Blues clearing attempt at their blue line, creating a 2-on-1 rush for Winnipeg.
+Linesman Greg Devorski inadvertently blocked a Blues clearing attempt at their blue line, creating a two-on-one rush for Winnipeg.

 O'Reilly's snap shot from the inside of the right circle cut the Winnipeg lead to 3-2 with 4:10 left.
 After Vince Dunn hit the post with a potential game-tying shot, Wheeler and Laine sealed the victory with empty-net goals.
 With Jets forward Mathieu Perreault sidelined with an upper-body injury, Logan Shaw replaced him in the lineup.